OUR MISSION STATEMENT

 The Genuine Faux Farm is located near Tripoli, Iowa and has been in operation

 since the summer of 2004.
 GFF is owned and operated by Rob and Tammy Faux and our first 'official' year as the Genuine Faux Farm was in 2005.
-Therefore, 2014 will be our 10th year of operation.
 Rob has been working on the farm full-time since 2008 and Tammy works off the farm full-time and on the farm part-time.
 We grow vegetables, herbs and some fruit and also raise turkeys, chickens and ducks.

 We focus on local distribution of our product, with most sales being directly marketed to clients within 50 miles of the farm.
 The CSA Farm Share subscription program is given first priority to produce grown with additional sales to child care providers, retirement centers, local grocery and local schools.
 We also sell plant starts in the spring and sell